 –Bob Adamschick, visitor experience volunteer

 “For me, being a docent is now a second generation activity!
-My great aunt, Dorothy (Dot) Edison, has been a docent with CAF for 21 years.
+My great aunt, Dorothy (Dot) Edison, has been a docent with CAC for 21 years.
 She suggested it to me a few years ago and it's been one of the most rewarding decisions I've ever made.
 Not only do we, as docents, get to show off our amazing city, we are given the opportunity to continue to learn and grow personally.
-CAF not only acts as proponent for the city of Chicago though tourism, but in local interactions with Chicago natives and it's a thrill to be a part of that energy.”
+CAC not only acts as proponent for the city of Chicago though tourism, but in local interactions with Chicago natives and it's a thrill to be a part of that energy.”

 –Lisa Pickell, docent